 Stochastic Volterra processes present significant challenges due to their non-Markovian nature, which precludes the use of powerful analytic tools from semigroup theory and Kolmogorov equations.
-Moreover, if the Volterra kernel is rough, the corresponding process is not a semimartingale, ruling out classical methods from stochastic analysis such as the Itô calculus and Girsanov transformation.
-These fundamental obstacles when compared to Markov processes and classical semimartingale theory necessitate the development of new analytic techniques and tools to effectively capture and analyse the memory and roughness effects of the system.
+Moreover, if the Volterra kernel is rough, the corresponding process is not a semimartingale, ruling out classical methods in stochastic analysis, such as the Itô calculus and the Girsanov transformation.
+These fundamental obstacles, when compared to Markov processes and classical semimartingale theory, necessitate the development of new analytic techniques and tools to effectively capture and analyse the memory and roughness effects of the system.

-What is the correct notion of equilibria for non-Markov processes and how can one characterize the latter in terms of the memory inherited from the Volterra kernel?
+What is the correct notion of equilibria for non-Markov processes, and how can one characterise the latter in terms of the memory inherited from the Volterra kernel?

 How to efficiently estimate the parameters of the model from historical data?
 Is it possible to infer the model from historical data in a non-parametric way?